VipulSingh2/Whats-app-chat-analysis-/README.md

 # Whats-app-chat-analysis-
-It will show the trend of WhatsApp use
+It will show the trend of WhatsApp use.